TEAMuP-dev/pyharp/README.md

 ## Download HARP
 To use pyHARP apps in your DAW, you'll need the [HARP](https://github.com/audacitorch/harp) plugin.
 HARP is available as an ARA VST3 plugin, and can be used by any DAW host that supports the ARA framework.

+You can download HARP from the HARP [releases](https://github.com/audacitorch/HARP/releases) page.

 ## Installing PyHARP
 ```
 git clone https://github.com/audacitorch/pyharp.git